BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The enzymes normally contained in plasma and the diagnostic value of enzymes of tissue origin (transaminases, LDH, CPK) and their isozymes.

-• The role of platelets in blood clotting and the substances that promote their activation and adhesion.
+• The role of platelets in blood clotting and the factors that promote their activation and adhesion.

 • The role of phospholipase A2, cyclooxygenase and thromboxane synthase in blood coagulation and the mechanism of action of aspirin.